The Harold Berger Distinguished Lecture and Award

 The Honorable Harold Berger (EE’ 48, L’ 51)

-Harold BergerJudge Berger is Managing Partner of Berger and Montague, P.C., a Philadelphia-based law firm.
-He formerly served as Judge of the Court of Common Pleas of Philadelphia and is past Chairman of the Federal Bar Association’s National Committee on the Federal and State Judiciary.
-He is the author of numerous law review articles, has lectured extensively before bar associations and at universities and has served as Chair of the International Conferences of Global Interdependence held at Princeton University.
-Judge Berger has served as Chair of the Aerospace Law Committees of the American, Federal and Inter-American Bar Associations and was elected to the International Academy of Astronautics in Paris in recognition of the importance and impact of his scholarly work.
+Harold BergerJudge Berger was Managing Partner of Berger and Montague, P.C., a Philadelphia-based law firm.
+He formerly served as Judge of the Court of Common Pleas of Philadelphia and was past Chairman of the Federal Bar Association’s National Committee on the Federal and State Judiciary.
+He was the author of numerous law review articles, lectured extensively before bar associations and at universities and served as Chair of the International Conferences of Global Interdependence held at Princeton University.
+Judge Berger also served as Chair of the Aerospace Law Committees of the American, Federal and Inter-American Bar Associations and was elected to the International Academy of Astronautics in Paris in recognition of the importance and impact of his scholarly work.

-As his biographies in Who’s Who In America and Who’s Who In American Law outline, he is the recipient of numerous awards, including the Special Service Award of the Pennsylvania Conference of State Trial Judges and a Special American Bar Association Presidential Program Award and Medal.
-Judge Berger is a permanent member of the Judicial Conference of the United States Court of Appeals for the Third Circuit.
-Long active in engineering and law alumni affairs at Penn, he also serves as Chair of the Friends of Biddle Law Library.
+As his biographies in Who’s Who In America and Who’s Who In American Law outlined, he was the recipient of numerous awards, including the Special Service Award of the Pennsylvania Conference of State Trial Judges and a Special American Bar Association Presidential Program Award and Medal.
+Judge Berger was a permanent member of the Judicial Conference of the United States Court of Appeals for the Third Circuit.
+Long active in engineering and law alumni affairs at Penn, he also served as Chair of the Friends of Biddle Law Library.